ovaleanu/arc/kind_arc.md

 The pod should not be able to be created due to the policy enforcement.

-_Note_ If your cluster is 1.19 this version is not supported yet, https://github.com/Azure/AKS/issues/1869.
+_Note_ If your cluster is 1.19, this version is not supported yet https://github.com/Azure/AKS/issues/1869.